rodmarrec/Match-and-Dash/README.md

 7. "Yes" will immediately restart game.
 Stats will be cleared, Round and difficult will be reset, and timer will begin.

 #### 4.0 - INCREMENTAL DIFFICULTY
-1. Every 2 or 3 rounds the number of cards to match will be multiplied by 1/2 or 1/3 and timer will be reduced by 5s
+1. Every 3 rounds the number of cards to match will be multiplied by 1/2 and timer will be reduced by 5s

 ## Stretch Goals
 * As Round # increases the graphics on the card also change.
 Changing the User's expectations of what they need to match.
 * Idea 1: Easy rounds involve matching colors
 * Idea 2: increase difficulty to cards by using similar colors and patterns but placing colors in different places.
 A card divided into 4 squares where diagonals alternate colors and another pair have same colors but in opposite boxes.
 * Idea 3: Stroop Effect cards and match word with card that matches the word's meaning, not the text color. -- this would require window inbetween rounds to provide additional instructions of how to match
+* As card graphics get harder to match, more time might need to be given in higher rounds.
+Would need more than one timer function to match difficulty level
 * Setting a static "Record time" for each round for the User to compete against
 * Create a Top Score board (sim. to PacMan) where User can input their 3 letters/numbers.
 Record stats: Round reached, total score, total clicks
 * Top Score would encourage sharing game with friends and family